andraugust/andraugust.github.io/quantum-1.md

 &= \ket{x_0}
 \end{align*}
 $$
 __Eigenfunctions of Momentum.__ What are the eigenfunctions of momentum?
-For momentum the set-up and solution are the same, but now $$\bar\psi$$ is used to denote the wave funtion in momentum space:
+For momentum the set-up and solution are the same, but now $$\bar\psi$$ is used to denote the wave function in momentum space:
 $$
 p\bar\psi(p) = p_0\bar\psi(p) \\
 \rarr\bar\psi(p) = \delta(p-p_0)